Displaying items by tag: SEAPLM

 Participants from the Ministry of Education Malaysia and the SEA-PLM Regional Secretariat

-Malaysia’s commitment to address foundational learning in the country is also reflected in its strategic use of SEA-PLM evidence to support ongoing national programs, such as the Reading Aid Programme, the basic literacy module, and Special Remedial Interventions.
+Malaysia’s commitment to address foundational learning in the country is also reflected in its strategic use of SEA-PLM evidence to support ongoing national programmes, such as the Reading Aid Programme, the basic literacy module, and Special Remedial Interventions.
 By anchoring these initiatives in robust, comparable data, the Ministry is well positioned to drive reforms that are not only responsive but also sustainable.

 Furthermore, the workshop also underscored the broader goals of SEA-PLM’s Initiative 2, enabling Southeast Asian countries to go beyond assessments and meaningfully link evidence to policy design and implementation.
 Looking ahead, the insights and plans developed during this workshop will contribute to the regional launch of the SEA-PLM 2024 report in November.
 This launch will not only present new evidence but also showcase how countries like Malaysia are responding, turning data into action and commitment into impactful outcomes.